hrbaruri/TelegramWeatherBot/README.md

 ## Instructions For Using Telegram Bot

-1) Press the start button in the chat to get started
+1) Press the start button in the chat to get started.
-2) Type `/help` to get started
+2) Type `/help` to see what the bot can do.
 3) That's all !